News:

 Veronika Hendrychová

-Visiting MSc. student from the Czech Technical University in Prague (Erasmus)
+MSc. student at the Czech Technical University in Prague

 Ondřej Sladký